For curriculum details, view the LEAF Program Handbook.

 Students’ writing skills will be taught using a variety of tools depending on proficiency level.
 For the first semester, students will be required to turn in one composition at the end of the semester.
 This composition will follow a process-oriented approach where students will be guided in the different stages like planning, writing and editing.
 For subsequent semesters, the number of compositions will change accordingly with student progress in the language.
 As students are exposed to more literary readings in French, the writing assignments will incorporate some of the ideas covered in the reading.
 In the third and fourth semesters, students will be trained to craft well-supported logical arguments as a way to produce and present their ideas.
 The synergy of these kinds of activities makes students more sensitive readers and more effective writers.
 This would also help students understand the richness of meaning and expression in French literature and incorporate them in their own writing.

 Our French classes are optimally sized for fostering discussion while permitting the kind of individual attention often necessary for working through issues of expression.
-A minimum of ten students is required for the course to run.

 All LEAF students should have a computer capable of running word processing programs compatible with MS Word and PDF, a microphone and a webcam.
 Students should also have access to a high speed Internet connection so they can connect to their MSU e-mail, the LEAF course management website (D2L), and our online book platform called VHLCentral SUPERSITE 3.0.
 Through the SUPERSITE, students will complete all homework exercises as well as have access to study materials.
 The computerenhanced portion of the course will provide the following advantages to students: